-Valamar Club Dubrovnik offers all inclusive light meal plan.
+Valamar Club Dubrovnik offers an all-inclusive light meal plan.
 During the summer it caters mostly to families with children.

-Rooms are a bit dated, but clean and comfortable.
-Other attractive features include outdoor swimming pool; pebble public beach in front of the hotel; and Maro Club for children aged 3 to 12.Check more information and photos here!
+The rooms are a bit dated but clean and comfortable.
+Other attractive features include an outdoor swimming pool; pebble public beach in front of the hotel; and Maro Club for children aged 3 to 12.Check more information and photos here!

 Aminess Grand Azur Hotel

-Lovely 185-room light all inclusive Aminess Grand Azur hotel is right at the beachfront.
+Lovely 185-room light all-inclusive Aminess Grand Azur hotel is right at the beachfront.
 The hotel is also just a short boat hop from Korcula.
-Pebble beach in front of the hotel is one of the nicest hotel's beaches of all all inclusive Croatia hotels.
+Pebble beach in front of the hotel is one of the nicest hotel's beaches of all inclusive Croatia hotels.

 Rooms come with classic but elegant decor, and many have wonderful sea views.
-Hotel is immaculately clean and staff is super friendly.
+The hotel is immaculately clean and the staff is super friendly.
 In summer you'll see more families with children staying in Azur.
-Off season hotel caters to all types of travellers.Check more information and photos here!
+Off-season hotel caters to all types of travelers.Check more information and photos here!

 Croatia all inclusive hotels and resorts on the islands

-Bluesun hotel Bonaca is an old-fashioned but clean and friendly all inclusive hotel.
-Located in Bol, on the island of Brac, just 10-minute walk from the famed Zlatni Rat beach.
+Bluesun Hotel Bonaca is an old-fashioned but clean and friendly all inclusive hotel.
+Located in Bol, on the island of Brac, just a 10-minute walk from the famed Zlatni Rat beach.

 The hotel consists of separate accommodation buildings while the central building features the reception, main buffet restaurant, and an outdoor swimming pool.

-All inclusive offer includes 5 meals a day (breakfast, lunch, dinner, afternoon and late night snack).
+The all-inclusive offer includes 5 meals a day (breakfast, lunch, dinner, afternoon and late-night snack).
 Drinks are available free of charge throughout the day and include local alcoholic drinks, soft drinks, selection of coffees and teas, table wine, and draught beer.
-Hotel Bonaca also has a varied sport offer included in all inclusive plan.Check more information and photos here!
+Hotel Bonaca also has a varied sport offer included in the all-inclusive plan.Check more information and photos here!

 TUI Sensimar Kalamota Island

 TUI Sensimar Kalamota Island hotel is the only hotel on the car-free Kolocep Island, off the coast of Dubrovnik.
-Just like other TUI Sensimar hotels, Kalamota is adults-only all inclusive hotel.
+Just like other TUI Sensimar hotels, Kalamota is an adults-only all-inclusive hotel.

-Rooms are nice, clean, and mini bar is restocked daily.
-However, balconies are very small.
+Rooms are nice, clean, and minibar is restocked daily.
+However, the balconies are very small.

 Falkensteiner Park Punat

 Refurbished in 2017, hotel Falkensteiner Park Punat consists of two buildings featuring 194 well-appointed rooms.
-The hotel have two outdoor swimming pools and a slide.
+The hotel has two outdoor swimming pools and a slide.

-It's family friendly hotel with Falkensteiner's distinct entertainment programs for children, and well-thought Falky Land playgrounds and children play areas.
+It's a family-friendly hotel with Falkensteiner's distinct entertainment programs for children, and well-thought Falky Land playgrounds and children play areas.

-Hotel is set amidst greenery, and just few meters from the sea.
-However the closest public beach is 10-minute walk from the hotel.Check more information and photos here!
+Hotel is set amidst greenery and just a few meters from the sea.
+However, the closest public beach is a 10-minute walk from the hotel.Check more information and photos here!